Andrew Fisher: Prime minister, 1910–1913

-Third term (1914–1915)
+Prime minister, 1914–1915

 Labor retained control of the Australian Senate despite defeat.
 In 1914, Cook, frustrated by the Labor-controlled Senate's rejection of his legislation, recommended to the new Governor-General Sir Ronald Munro Ferguson that both houses of the parliament be dissolved and elections called.
 This was Australia's first double dissolution election, and the only one until the 1951 election.
 The First World War had broken out in the middle of the 1914 election campaign, with both sides committing Australia to the British Empire.
 Fisher campaigned on Labor's record of support for an independent Australian defence force, and pledged that Australia would "stand beside the mother country to help and defend her to the last man and the last shilling".
 Labor won the election with another absolute majority in both houses and Fisher formed his third government on 17 September 1914.

 Fisher and his party were immediately underway in organising urgent defence measures for planning and implementing Australian war effort.
-Fisher visited New Zealand during this time which saw Billy Hughes serve as acting Prime Minister for two months.
+Fisher visited New Zealand during this time which saw Billy Hughes serve as acting prime minister for two months.
 Fisher and Labor continued to implement promised peacetime legislation, including the River Murray Waters Act 1915, the Freight Arrangements Act 1915, the Sugar Purchase Act 1915, the Estate Duty Assessment and the Estate Duty acts in 1914.
 Wartime legislation in 1914 and 1915 included the War Precautions acts (giving the Governor-General power to make regulations for national security), a Trading with the Enemy Act, War Census acts, a Crimes Act, a Belgium Grant Act, and an Enemy Contracts Annulment Act.
 In December 1914, a War Pensions Act was passed to provide for the grant of Pensions upon the death or incapacity of Members of the Defence Force of the Commonwealth and Members of the Imperial Reserve Forces residents in Australia whose death or incapacity resulted from their employment in connection with warlike operations.